 We seek to motivate and reward our executives for achievements relative to our corporate goals and expectations, and with respect to our executives other than the Chief Executive Officer, their respective individual goals, for each fiscal year.
-For 2019, the target bonus for Dr. Walker was 60% of his original 2019 base salary of \$566,500 and the target bonus for Dr. Gordon and Mr. Ruffo was 40% of their respective annual base salaries.
-For 2020, the target bonus for Dr. Walker is 60% of his original 2019 base salary of \$566,500 and the target bonus for Dr. Gordon and Mr. Ruffo is 40% of their respective base salaries.
+For 2020, the target bonus for Dr. Walker was 60% of his increased 2020 base salary of \$566,500 and the target bonus for Ms. Ali-Jackson and Mr. Ruffo was 40% of their respective annual base salaries.
+For 2021, the target bonus for Dr. Walker is 60% of his base salary and the target bonus for Ms. Ali-Jackson and Mr. Ruffo is 40% of their respective base salaries.

 The actual performance-based annual bonus paid, if any, has historically been calculated by multiplying the executive's annual base salary, target bonus percentage, the percentage attainment of the corporate goals established by the Board for such year, and for our executives other than the Chief Executive Officer, the percentage attainment of the individual goals established by our Chief Executive Officer.
 However, the Compensation Committee is not required to calculate bonuses in this manner and retains discretion in the amounts it awards and the factors it takes into consideration in determining bonus amounts.
-At the end of the year, the Compensation Committee reviews our performance against our goals and approves the extent to which we achieved each of our corporate and individual goals, as applicable, and, for each named executive officer, the amount of the bonus awarded.
+After the end of the year, the Compensation Committee reviews our performance against our goals and approves the extent to which we achieved each of our corporate and individual goals, as applicable, and, for each named executive officer, the amount of the bonus awarded.